 The council gathers PhD student representatives from all divisions at the Department of Physics and Astronomy and representatives from relevant boards on the Department and Faculty level.
 The purpose of the council is to guard the interests of the PhD students at the department and arrange social activities.
 Meetings with all PhD students at the department are arranged once per semester.

-There is a mentor program for doctoral students, where the student can get a mentor who can answer questions and offer support for the PhD student in various aspects.
+There is a mentor programme for doctoral students, where the student can get a mentor who can answer questions and offer support for the PhD student in various aspects.
 The PhD student and the mentor jointly decide what they want the mentorship to look like.
-Anyone interested in participating in the mentor program, both doctoral student and mentor can contact the PhD ombuds.
+Anyone interested in participating in the mentor programme, both doctoral student and mentor can contact the PhD ombuds.

 The ombuds have started an alumni network for PhD students who graduated in the Physics department to keep in touch with colleagues and friends from the department after graduating.

 All employees and students shall be treated with respect and given the opportunity to work and study on equal terms, free from discrimination, based on the seven grounds of discrimination according to the Discrimination Act (2008:567):

 - religion or other belief

 - sexual orientation

 - Supervisor or head of the division.

 - Head of department.
 The head of department is responsible for investigating harassment or other forms of victimisation at the department.
 This is done by filling in an incident report about the work environment.
 Please get in touch with the work environment PhD student representative for more information (see representatives above).
 These incident reports will then be filed and submitted to Försäkringskassan.